constancehermit/MindGarden/content/garden/hire-cacti-to-work-in-your-desert.md

 Everyone feels irritable, stressed, tired, stuck sometimes, not necessarily due to work.
 But let's say that you know work is the source.
 Worst-case: total burnout, health impact.

+Given the impact severity of a bad workplace, it's worth trying to find a good one!

 ## Are we being set up for success?